Compiled by the Road Trip Alberta team

 All reservations for the below campgrounds can be made here.

-- Writing-on-Stone Provincial Park: A popular choice among southern Albertans, this recently recognized UNESCO World Heritage Site is open year-round with 64 campsites ($29/night for unpowered, $37/night for powered).
-A few of the sites sit right on the beach of the Milk River, and hiking in the area to see Indigenous Rock Art is a truly exceptional experience.
+- Writing-on-Stone Provincial Park: A popular choice among southern Albertans, this recently recognized UNESCO World Heritage Site is open year-round with 64 campsites ($31/night for unpowered, $39/night for powered).
+A few of the sites sit right on the beach of the Milk River and hiking in the area to see Indigenous Rock Art is a truly exceptional experience.
 Find more information here.

 Private Campgrounds in Alberta

 Nearly every city or town has at least one private campground on offer, plus more in the surrounding areas, and they can be found as simply as googling camping in the region.
 These options are usually well-appointed, easy to access, and can be more economical than camping in government-regulated parks.
 It is our intent to provide more detailed guides by region, but for now, start with this guide to the best Drumheller camping spots, if you’re looking for a great experience in the Canadian Badlands.
 We also have articles on Gull Lake campgrounds and Sylvan Lake campgrounds, if you feel like beaching it for a few days!

 We also have some of our favourites highlighted in this coolest campsites in Alberta post.

 Crown Land Camping

 Beyond the public and private sites across the province that you can camp in for a fee, Alberta residents are also able to peg their tent or drive an RV onto public (aka “crown”) land.
 It is also commonly known as “backcountry” camping, “random” camping, or “boondocking”.